mdugay4/unity-brick-breaker/README.md

 # UNLV-Brick-Breaker

-Basic Recreation of the classic game, Brick Breaker.
-Written in C# using Unity game engine.
+Basic recreation of the classic 2D game Brick Breaker utilizing the Unity game engine and C# language